Finite Field Multiple Access: An FFMA System for a Massive MA Communication Scenario

+The FFMA system based on the shorten codeword ${\bf v}_{j,{\rm D,S}}$ is referred to as \textit{diagonal-form FFMA (DF-FFMA)} system.
 Note that, the permuting and rearranging operations do not affect the properties of FFMA system.
-Actually, the diagonal-form-based FFMA is a special case of the sparse-form-based FFMA.
-Hence, the diagonal-form-based FFMA system can be decoded like the aforementioned sparse-form-based FFMA system.
-A diagram of the diagonal-form-based FFMA system is shown in Fig. \ref{Fig_TimeSlots}, which is similarly to the TDMA system.
+Actually, the DF-FFMA is a special case of the sparse-form FFMA.
+Hence, the DF-FFMA system can be decoded like the aforementioned SF-FFMA system.
+For a DF-FFMA system, the bit-sequences of $J$ users are transmitted in orthogonal mode and the $J$ parity sequences are appended to them.

-For an FFMA system in diagonal form, the bit-sequences of $J$ users are transmitted in orthogonal mode and the $J$ parity-check sequences are appended to them.
-Obviously, the diagonal-form-based FFMA system is appealing for the massive users with short data packet transmission scenario, which can solve the FBL limitation and obtain a large coding gain from all the massive users with a low-complexity decoder.